Definably amenable groups in Continuous logic: Abstract

 \section{Abstract}

-We generalize the notions of definable amenability and extreme definable amenability to continuous structures and show that the stable and ultracompact groups are definable amenable.
-In addition, we characterize both notions in terms of fixed-point properties.
-We prove that, for dependent theories, definable amenability is equivalent to the existence of a good $S_1$ ideal.
-Finally, we show the randomizations of first-order definable amenable groups are extreme definably amenable.
+We introduce the notions of definable amenability and extreme definable amenability for groups in continuous structures and conduct an extensive analysis of them, drawing parallels with the classical first-order case.
+We characterize both notions using fixed-point properties.
+We show that stable and ultracompact groups are definably amenable and prove that, for groups definable in dependent theories, definable amenability is equivalent to the existence of an $f$-generic type.
+Finally, we show the randomizations of first-order definably amenable groups are extremely definably amenable.